Master of Enterprise 2017-18This course also available for 2016-17 entryThis course also available for 2018-19 entry

 The programme of research normally involves a literature study, followed by the critical and reflective development of an evidence-supported business plan.
 The supporting evidence might include market research; empirical testing of materials, methods, or procedure; or full discussion of appropriate academic literature.
 A short version of the business plan should be provided in an appendix to your research thesis.

-You are expected to work to an approved programme of work including appropriate programmes of postgraduate study (which may be drawn from parts of existing postgraduate courses, final year degree programmes, conferences, guided reading or a combination of study methods).
+You are expected to work to an approved programme of work including appropriate postgraduate study (which may be drawn from parts of existing postgraduate courses, final year degree programmes, conferences, guided reading or a combination of study methods).
 The programme of research is assisted by these background and related studies which can be especially important if you are a part-time/mature student who may have been away from formal studying for some time.

 Research skills training